History of Hobart: European exploration

-The frigates Recherche and Espérance aboard which Bruni d'Entrecasteaux reached the Derwent River in 1793.
+The frigates Recherche and Espérance aboard which Bruni d'Entrecasteaux reached the River Derwent in 1793.

 The following year, French explorers Bruni d'Entrecasteaux and Jean-Michel Huon de Kermadec, who were in command of and the sailed into the river and charted it more extensively in the course of their search for Jean-François de Galaup, comte de La Pérouse.
 He named the river 'Riviere du Nord'.
 During the stopover, his expedition also established a vegetable garden at Recherche Bay for use by future expeditions.

 A few months later, the English captain, Sir John Hayes also sought shelter for his ships Duke of Clarence and Duchess of Bengal there.
-It was during this visit that Hayes named the river as the 'Derwent River', in honour of the River Derwent in Cumbria.
+It was during this visit that Hayes named the river as the 'River Derwent', in honour of the River Derwent in Cumbria.

-The next visit to the Derwent River came from George Bass and Matthew Flinders in 1798 and 1799, when they circumnavigated Tasmania aboard the Norfolk, being the first Europeans to prove that Tasmania was an island.
+The next visit to the River Derwent came from George Bass and Matthew Flinders in 1798 and 1799, when they circumnavigated Tasmania aboard the Norfolk, being the first Europeans to prove that Tasmania was an island.
 British interest in the island then waned for the next four years.